mamori-tai/aflowey/README.rst

 * lift: use partial to create new method
 * F0: from a 0 argument function, create one argument function to fit the arity of the flow
 * F1: create a new function with an extra parameter to process input of the flow step
-* spread: create a new function which spread an iterable of arguments into the given function (*args)
+* spread: create a new function which spread an iterable of arguments into the given function
-* spread_kw: create a new function which spread kw arguments into the given function (**kwargs)
+* spread_kw: create a new function which spread kw arguments into the given function

 The fn library provide other interesting functions like: